 6.1.2 Description

 Enhance NEF services to support service exposure and interactions between MNOs and UTM functions for supporting pre-mission flight planning and in-mission flight monitoring for UAVs, is one of the study aspects in KI#1.
 This solution proposes to enhance NEF services, enable USS/UTM to request NEF assistance for pre-mission flight planning and in-mission flight monitoring.

+There can be two options for USS /UTM to request NEF assistance information for pre-mission flight planning.

+Option 1: (UAV initiated request)

+- In this option, a particular UAV which may not have the pre-mission flight information, can request USS/UTM to provide the pre-mission flight information after registering and establishing PDU session with network.
+After receiving the request from UAV then USS/UTM ask network for pre-mission flight planning assistance information.

+Option 2: (USS/UTM initiated request)

+- In this option, USS/UTM which has knowledge about the UAV(s) like flight information when a particular UAV is going to fly, the flight path, timing information etc, can request network for pre-mission flight information for a single UAV or hroup of UAVs irrespective of the UAVs are registered or have established PDU Session.

 6.1.3 Procedures and Parameters

 6.1.3.1 Procedure for NEF Assist Pre-mission Flight Planning

+Option 1: (UAV initiated request)